When we were in Mumbai, and told people there that we were coming to Ahmedabad,

 No Regrets: Three Spectacular Sites

-But after our 1st day touring around Ahmedabad, we have absolutely no regrets about being here.
+But after our 1st day touring some places to visit in Ahmedabad, we have absolutely no regrets about being here.
 We visit 3 spectacular sites (and sights) today and see parts of India that very few tourists ever get to – as our guide said, we saw “the real India” – and our hotel here is wonderful, quiet, calm, beautiful, a real sanctuary from the real India outside.

 First is the Sun Temple, 2 hours north of Ahmedabad in Modhera.
 Built in the 11th century, it is in amazing condition.
 Frances, our guide (from Goa, and thus with a Portugese name) tells us that the temple is laid out so that when the sun rises on the equinoxes, it will strike the wall of the sanctuary.
 The carving throughout is exquisite.
 He says that the human level (like many traditional Hindu temples, there is a hierarchy of levels throughout the carving – demon below animal below human below god) is all about sex education.
 And despite a millennium of exposure to weather, war, earthquakes, and air pollution, the graphic details are there.